St. Louis–San Francisco Railway: Dieselization

 The Frisco gave names to its 2000-series diesel passenger locomotives, EMD E7 and (mostly) EMD E8 units, using the theme of famous horses.
-These included racehorses such as Gallant Fox (#2011), Sea Biscuit (#2013), and Citation (#2016).
-However, other horses also made the list: for instance, when #2022 was rebuilt after a wreck, it was given the name of Champion, after ex-Frisco-employee Gene Autry’s trusty steed in the movies.
+These included racehorses such as Gallant Fox (No. 2011), Sea Biscuit (No. 2013), and Citation (No. 2016).
+However, other horses also made the list: for instance, when No. 2022 was rebuilt after a wreck, it was given the name of Champion, after ex-Frisco-employee Gene Autry's trusty steed in the movies.

 Frisco Silver Dollar Line

 The amusement park Silver Dollar City in Branson, Missouri, runs multiple diesel-fired or heating oil-fired steam trains around the park on its 2-foot-gauge rail line, known as the Frisco Silver Dollar Line.
 The Frisco operated in that part of the country, and supplied construction help to the Park, along with the rails and ties, back when this line was being built in 1962.
 Perhaps for these reasons, the trains sport the Frisco name and logo.
 However, this was never an actual Frisco rail line, and the steam locomotives started life as industrial engines on German intraplant railroads, not as actual rolling stock on the Frisco.